 Profile: XL Group PLC (XL.N)

-The Company's insurance operations are organized into four business groups: International Property and Casualty, North America Property and Casualty, Global Professional Lines and Global Specialty Lines.
-Its insurance operations provide customized insurance policies for complex corporate risks that may require limits and are marketed and distributed through a wide variety of local, national and international producers.
+The Company's insurance operations are organized into four product divisions: Global Casualty (Casualty); Global Energy Property, & Construction (EPC); Global Professional (Professional), and Global Specialty (Specialty), as well as four regions: Americas; Europe, Middle East & Africa (EMEA); the United Kingdom & Ireland, and Asia Pacific.
+The Company's insurance operations provide insurance policies for corporate risks that may require large limits, use of a captive insurance company and the need for a program of locally issued policies.
+These programs are marketed and distributed through a range of local, national and international producers.

 XL Group PLC

 8 ST. STEPHEN'S GREEN, DUBLIN 2